michaelYZh/Sudoku-Game/README.md

   * Basically, the higher the harder

 ## Other Notes
----
 * Functions in solver.py can be used on sudoku boards in the form of a nested list, but they are not used in sudoku.py
-* There is a sudoku.exe file in the _dist_ folder that you can play without setting up an environment for Python
-  * For some reason, I can only use the font in the Windows system when packaging the game (_arial_ is used), so sorry for the not so good-looking font

 ## Credit
----
 * I learned the structure of this game from a Youtube channel called _Tech With Tim_ (https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg), and I changed some of the implementation of the class and added the feature that allows user to play continuously and with a different board each time